Proper Mulching

 I thought tree roots go deep down – how can mulch hurt?

-Tree roots actually live on the top 10-15 inches of the soil so they can access oxygen and water.
+Tree roots actually live in the top 10-15 inches of the soil so they can access oxygen and water.
 They do not go deep into the soil.
-This graphic shows how tree roots spread.
-The feeder roots are found at and beyond the drip line (the area outside the canopy).

 Can I remove the mulch volcano that is around my tree?
 Won’t that damage the tree at this point?